hmarcelino/text2checklist/README.md

 #### Options:

-* `canEdit`: If the user can edit the checkable content
+* `canEdit`: If the user can change the text of the textarea.

 * `canCheck`: If the checklist is enabled